Why to dry 3D Filaments?

-A regular oven is one of the best ways to dry PETG.
-If your filament has been out in the open for a while, this is an easy way to remove any moisture.
+As PETG is hygroscopic and absorbs moisture, a regular oven is one of the best ways to dry PETG.
+If your filament has been out in the open for a while, this is an easy way to remove any PETG moisture.

-PETG filament drying temperatures should be between 65-70degC and 4-6 hours.
+PETG drying temperature should be between 65-70degC and 4-6 hours.

 b.
 PrintDry Pro Filament Drying System

-PrintDry Pro from MatterHackers, has a digital display using which temperature can be varied with an automatic humidity control.
+PrintDry Pro from MatterHackers has a digital display using which temperature can be varied with automatic humidity control.
 It can also hold up to two standard-sized spools simultaneously.

-It has built in timer that can be used to set timer for onger duration as good as 48 hours at low tempratures.
+It has a built-in timer that can be used to set a timer for a longer duration as good as 48 hours at low temperatures.
 This keeps away moisture from the filament.

 c.
 Food Dehydrator